-The Group reported financial performance in 2021 above expectations in the first operational quarter as HMH.
-The Group revenue was mainly dominated by service activities and both segments reported EBITDA and cash flow above expectations despite high activity in internal integration projects.
-PCS had service performance with both EBITDA and cash flow above expectations.
-ESS reported revenue above expectations and had digital and top side projects performing well with high contribution margins.
-The Group experienced as part of the integration work and start up activities some non-recurring expenses and hence net profit was lower in 2021 than operational performance will be in 2022 and onwards.
+The Group reported financial performance in 2022 in accordance with expectations in the first full year of operations as HMH.
+The Group revenue was mainly dominated by service activities and both segments reported strong EBITDA and operational cash flow as the market continues to recover and our customers continue to reactive their rigs.
+Total assets and equity remained relatively flat against 2021.
 HMH is a business with activity for which revenue recognition for some part is presented over time and hence both contract assets/liability and account receivable/payable will fluctuate in the reporting period due to progress in projects, billing milestones and customer payments.

-&lt;sup>1 This is a non-GAAP measure and is further explained in the "Other Information" section.
+$^{\rm 1}$ This is a non-GAAP measure and is further explained in the "Other Information" section